Working after Retirement

 If you are a multiple service retiree, you will automatically be enrolled in SERS and your PSERS benefit will be stopped.

-Additional information regarding returning to public school employment or any of these exceptions may be found in the PSERS publication "PSERS Return to Service Exceptions
+Additional information regarding returning to public school employment or any of these exceptions may be found in the PSERS publication "PSERS Return to Service Exceptions" (PDF).

 Employment as an Independent Contractor or Consultant